r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

-[MXE](https://mxe.cc/) documentation has more details, but for example the package for the tiff library is named "tiff" and available [here](https://github.com/mxe/mxe/blob/master/src/tiff.mk) and did not have to be customized for R:
+[MXE](https://mxe.cc/) documentation has more details, but for example the package for the tiff library is named "tiff" and available [here](https://github.com/mxe/mxe/blob/master/src/tiff.mk) and did not have to be customized for R. This was the version at the time of Rtools42:

 ```
 # This file is part of MXE.
 See LICENSE.md for licensing information.